jnozzi/cocoadev.com/markdown/ExecutingEncryptedCode.md

 At build time:

 1. Build the code.
-Stick it in an General/NSBundle (or whatever).
+Stick it in an NSBundle (or whatever).

 2. Encrypt the actual binary.